KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Map widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then *Map* it is possible to add a *Map* widget to the dashboard.
+By clicking the *Add widget* button or icon and then *Map* it is possible to add a *Map* widget to the dashboard.
 The Map Widget is useful when a user needs to visualize data related to a geographic position.
 The widget supports multiple layers, one for every dataset added to widget and one data field for every layer.

 .. figure:: media/image055.png